python/cpython/Doc/reference/expressions.rst

    In typical use, this is called with a single exception instance similar to the way the :keyword:`raise` keyword is used.

-   For backwards compatability, however, the second signature is supported, following a convention from older versions of Python.
+   For backwards compatibility, however, the second signature is supported, following a convention from older versions of Python.
    The *type* argument should be an exception class, and *value* should be an exception instance.
 If the *value* is not provided, the